Haas feeling lucky ahead of home debut

-AUSTIN, Texas Gene Haas can barely believe his luck as his team, the first U.S.-owned Formula One outfit for 30 years, gets ready for a debut home grand prix on Sunday.
+AUSTIN, Texas (Reuters) - Gene Haas can barely believe his luck as his team, the first U.S.-owned Formula One outfit for 30 years, gets ready for a debut home grand prix on Sunday.

 The machine tool industrialist, who has been involved in NASCAR for more than 15 years, is smiling with Haas eighth in the standings and comfortably ahead of Renault, Manor and Sauber.